huyle73/SE05-Nhom23/README.md

 #### 2. Connect app to Facebook

-Sign in [FacebookforDeveloper](https://developers.facebook.com/) then go to My app and Create a new app.
+Sign in [Facebook for Developer](https://developers.facebook.com/) then go to My app and Create a new app.
 On Production part, you add 2 folders:
 ```
 Webhooks